Boluwatifeolaa/LITA_PROJECT_DOCUMENTATION/README.md

 ### Project Objectives
 The project was designed to address the following analysis goals:
-  1. Total Sales by Product :
+  1. Total Sales by Product : To determine the total sales made by each product
-  2. Total Sales by Region :
+  2. Total Sales by Region : To determine the total sales made in each region
-  3. Region bt Quantities Sold
+  3. Region by Quantities Sold : To analyse the quantities of products sold in each region
-  4. Average Sales by Product
+  4. Average Sales by Product : To calculate the average sales per region

 ### Key Performance Indicator(KPI)
-    1. Total Sales :
+    1. Total Sales : Sum of Total Sales grouped by region and product
-    2. Unit Sold :
+    2. Unit Sold : Sum of units sold, grouped by region and product
-    3. Average Sales :
+    3. Average Sales : Calculated as Total Sales / Total Unit sold for each region to measure the Sales efficiency

 ### Data Sources
 ---
-The primary data source of data used here is "sales_data.csv" and "customer_data.csv" and this is an open source data that can be freely downloaded from an open source online such as kaggle or any other data repository site
+The primary data source of data used here is "sales_data.csv".
+This is an open source data that can be freely downloaded from an open source online such as kaggle or any other data repository site

 ### Tools Used
 ---